mindsandthings/Obsidian_Repo/1. Projects/p - indexers book group/Indexers book group Nov 28 2022.md

-4.2 (you may want to do 4.1 at least mentally in preparation for it), 4.8, 4.11, and 4.13 (which revisits what you did in 4.2).
+4.2 (you may want to do 4.1 at least mentally in preparation for it), 4.8 ==wording of topics - done==
+4.11, and
+4.13 (which revisits what you did in 4.2).

 As usual, do what you have time for (sorry this is coming out later than I intended -- the week got away from me once my kid got sick).